 Sunday Memories - How We Spent Our Summer Vacations

-I am not sure what started it, how long it lasted and when it ended but Atlantic City became our Riviera for a couple of years.
-And with the recent purchase of a car needed to get my father to his job out on Long Island, it was accessible.
+I am not sure when it started and when it ended - it didn’t last long - but for a couple of years, Atlantic City became our Riviera.
+And with the recent purchase of a car needed to get my father to his job out on Long Island, it was suddenly accessible.

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.